GRC Engineering

 Stage 1: AI Tools (2023-2024).
 Rule-based automation and template generation.
 Spreadsheets with macros.
 Automated notifications.
 No intelligence.

 Stage 2: Copilots (2024-2025).
 AI assistants suggesting answers, drafting policies, answering questionnaires.
-Most organizations sit here today [Katonic AI: Copilot to Co-Worker].
+Most organizations sit here today, based on practitioner observation and vendor-platform adoption data.

 Stage 3: Agents (2025-2026).
 Autonomous workflow execution across systems.
 Persistent memory.
 Cross-platform evidence collection.
-The prerequisite most organizations have not addressed: governance artifacts must exist before agents run [Brooklyn Solutions: GRC Revolution 2026].
+The prerequisite most organizations have not addressed: governance artifacts must exist before agents run.

 Stage 4: Autonomous GRC (2027+).
 Multi-agent orchestration.
 Predictive governance.
 Self-optimizing compliance programs.
 The destination, not the starting point.